-The level of remuneration awarded to the board of directors is based on sector and market comparisons.
+The level of remuneration awarded to the board of directors, liquidators and management is based on sector and market comparisons.
 The remuneration committee also consults comparative figures and surveys of listed companies operating in the same sector.

 Structure of remuneration